objektwerks/python/README.md

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.
 Yet Pylance still did not recognize fastapi and pydantic imports.

 >The day before, I experienced **no** fastapi or pydantic import errors.
-Rebuilding the venv failed to resolve the issue.
+Rebuilding the virtual env failed to resolve the issue.

 >I recently moved to UV.
 And Ruff is just as clueless about ***expression, fastapi, pydantic and requests*** imports.